 Field Description Reference Address This field specifies the multicast address and port.
-See the "Guidelines for Using IP Multicast Addresses with Cisco IPICS" section on page 2-36 Location This field specifies the location that is assigned to this multicast address.
-The location name can include alphanumeric characters, spaces, and any of these characters: . , - ' # ( ) / : See the "Viewing and Editing Multicast Address Information" section on page 2-37 and the "Deleting a Multicast Address" section on page 2-38 Status Either of the following designations can display in this field: Active-Address is assigned to an active channel/VTG/radio.
+See the "Guidelines for Using IP Multicast Addresses with Cisco IPICS" section on page 2-34 Location This field specifies the location that is assigned to this multicast address.
+The location name can include alphanumeric characters, spaces, and any of these characters: . , - ' # () / : See the "Viewing and Editing Multicast Address Information" section on page 2-35 and the "Deleting a Multicast Address" section on Status Either of the following designations can display in this field: Active-Address is assigned to an active channel/VTG/radio.
 Idle-Address is not assigned to an active channel/VTG/radio.
-See the "Managing Locations" section on page 2-27 for more detailed information about locations.
-Connection Type Either of the following designations can display in this field: Used by Channel-Multicast address is assigned to a PTT channel.
+See the "Managing Locations" section on page 2-25 for more detailed information about locations.
+Connection Type Used By Either of the following designations can display in this field: Used by Channel-Multicast address is assigned to a PTT channel.
 Used by VTG-Address is reserved for use or is in use by a VTG.
 Cisco IPICS assigns an available multicast address to a VTG automatically.
-When the VTG ends, the address becomes available for another VTG. • Used by Radio-Multicast address is assigned to a radio.
-Used By This field specifies the name of the active channel, VTG, or radio that is using the multicast address, if applicable.
+When the VTG ends, the address becomes available for another VTG.
+Used by Radio-Multicast address is assigned to a radio.
+VTG, or radio that is using the multicast address, if applicable.
 Add button Click this button to add a multicast address.
-See the "Adding Multicast Addresses" section on page 2-36 Delete button Click this button to delete a multicast address.
-See the "Deleting a Multicast Address" section on page 2-38
+See the "Adding Multicast Addresses" section on page 2-34 Delete button Click this button to delete a multicast address.
+See the "Deleting a Multicast Address" section on page 2-36